 Survey of Childcare and Early Years Providers

-The Survey of Childcare and Early Years Providers is a major research project that produces official statistics about childcare and early years provision in England.
-It provides the Department for Education with the critical information needed to monitor and evaluate childcare and early years provision.
+The Survey of Childcare and Early Years Providers (SCEYP) is a major research project that produces official statistics about childcare and early years provision in England.
+It provides the Department for Education (DfE) with the critical information needed to monitor and evaluate childcare and early years provision.
+The most recent survey took place in 2019.

-The main summary of findings and associated tables from the 2018 survey were published by the Department for Education (DfE) in November 2018.
-The main summary covers:
+An Official Statistics publication and associated tables from the 2019 survey were published by the Department for Education (DfE) in November 2019.
+The publication covers:

 - Overall figures on the number of childcare providers, registered places and spare capacity